-I bought two packages of egg roll wrappers and used them inplace of the crepes.
-The second time, I also added more to my filling.
-I finely diced all of the veggies that were strained out of the soup, so the filling became predominately beet.
+I bought a package of egg roll wrappers and used them inplace of the crepes.
 The filling also included half a cup of diced sauerkraut and enough bechamel sauce ( I made half of this recipe and had a bit to spare.) to bind everything together.
 The Polish style egg rolls were dipped in beaten egg and then bread crumbs before frying.

 This made about 35 egg roll croquettes.
 They’re delicious with Barszcz or maybe with a mushroom gravy over the top.

 - 4 large or 6 small beets, peeled and halved

 - 1 medium parsnip, trimmed and peeled

 - 1 large onion, peeled and halved

 - 1 leek, white and green parts, trimmed, halved lengthwise and rinsed